SmogDr/edar_coursebook/docs/08-functional_p.md

 [here](https://adv-r.hadley.nz/environments.html){target="_blank"}
 for a more detailed tutorial.
-The take-home point is that a homemade function can exist within the global environment and return values to the global environment, even if the objects created within that function don't.
+The take-home point is that a homemade function can exist within the global environment and return values to the global environment, even if some of the objects created within that function don't show up in the global environment.

 ### Example Function: "import.w.name"
 Oftentimes, you will have a list of files of the same type/structure